jinkya/javascript-notes/Coercion in JavaScript/readme.md

 	0 === -0           // true
 	(0/-3) === (0/3)   //true
 	foo                // 0 ( in older browsers )
-Same behaviour cannot be expected from all the developer consoles.
+Same behaviour cannot be expected uniform from all the browser consoles.

 isNegative zero utility